vega/vega-datasets/CONTRIBUTING.md

 ### General Principles

-1. **Maintain backward compatibility**: Avoid modifying existing datasets as other projects rely on them for tests and examples.
+1. **Prioritize backward compatibility**: Generally avoid modifying existing datasets as other projects rely on them for tests and examples.
+Please review our [versioning guidelines](README.md#versioning) before making changes to ensure your contribution follows our versioning policy.

-2. **Use open datasets**: All datasets must be available under an open license (e.g., CC0, CC-BY, ODbL, Public Domain) with proper attribution and license documentation.
+2. **Use open datasets**: All contributions must either use datasets available under open licenses (e.g., [CC0](https://creativecommons.org/public-domain/cc0/), [CC-BY](https://creativecommons.org/licenses/by/4.0/deed.en), [ODbL](https://opendatacommons.org/licenses/odbl/), Public Domain) or datasets with research-friendly licenses, government data, or other terms that permit redistribution with attribution.
+All submissions must include complete documentation of licensing terms, clear attribution information, and transparency about any usage limitations.

-3. **Document thoroughly**: Include detailed descriptions, sources, license information, and field definitions.
+3. **Document thoroughly**: Provide detailed descriptions, sources, license information, and field definitions to ensure your data can be properly understood and utilized by users who may be unfamiliar with your dataset's domain.
+Good documentation preserves institutional knowledge about data provenance and processing methods.
+Each dataset in this repository is treated as a [data resource](https://datapackage.org/standard/data-resource/) within the [Data Package Standard v2](https://datapackage.org/standard/data-package/), which guides our documentation approach and ensures consistency.

 **Important**: The BSD-3-Clause license of this repository applies to the package code and infrastructure, NOT to the datasets themselves.
 Each dataset maintains its original license.